-Please join us at 11:00 am Eastern on Wednesday, November 14, for the Distinguished Seminar Series featuring Rosie Stephenson-Goodknight, Visiting Scholar at Northeastern University, Women Writers Project.
+Distinguished Seminar Series featuring Rosie Stephenson-Goodknight, Visiting Scholar at Northeastern University, Women Writers Project.

 Though the mission of Wikipedia is “to offer ‘the sum of all human knowledge’” in a format that can be legally copied, modified, and redistributed to everyone, at no cost, it has been criticized for exhibiting various forms of systemic bias.
-Struggling with issues of diversity, equity, and inclusion, this presentation will focus on Wikipedia’s gender gaps: the low percentage of women editors and the equally low percentage of articles about women, their works, and their issues.
+Struggling with issues of diversity, equity, and inclusion, this presentation focuses on Wikipedia’s gender gaps: the low percentage of women editors and the equally low percentage of articles about women, their works, and their issues.
 Gender gaps have persisted on Wikipedia for years since researchers first began reporting their findings.

 Various communities of Wikipedians around the world are working to improve Wikipedia’s gender gaps.
-Rosie Stephenson-Goodknight will give an overview on the topic, provide findings of the 2017 Wikimedia Gender Diversity Mapping study, where she interviewed 65 Wikimedia women leaders from around the world, and explain how a “small group of nobodys” are making a difference in improving the “multilingual, web-based, free encyclopedia based on a model of openly editable content... which is the largest and most popular general reference work on the Internet.”1 With the objective of inspiring a new audience to “be bold” and join the international ranks of volunteers (more than 35 million registered users on English Wikipedia alone) who write, edit, and add references to Wikipedia’s articles, Rosie incorporates Isaac Asimov’s Foundation series, the fictional psychohistorian, Hari Seldon, and his Encyclopedia Galactica, a compilation of the knowledge of a dying galactic empire, in this session.
+Rosie Stephenson-Goodknight gives an overview on the topic, provides findings of the 2017 Wikimedia Gender Diversity Mapping study, where she interviewed 65 Wikimedia women leaders from around the world, and explains how a “small group of nobodys” are making a difference in improving the “multilingual, web-based, free encyclopedia based on a model of openly editable content... which is the largest and most popular general reference work on the Internet.”1 With the objective of inspiring a new audience to “be bold” and join the international ranks of volunteers (more than 35 million registered users on English Wikipedia alone) who write, edit, and add references to Wikipedia’s articles, Rosie incorporates Isaac Asimov’s Foundation series, the fictional psychohistorian, Hari Seldon, and his Encyclopedia Galactica, a compilation of the knowledge of a dying galactic empire, in this session.

 About Rosie Stephenson-Goodknight